saravanabalagi/ai_insights_rag/README.md

 sudo docker-compose up -d
 ```

 Expect the docker-compose build to take a while especially on f1-micro!
-Take a
+Also
+note that the memory that comes with f1-micro, ~512 MB is insufficient.
+Create
+swap space of at least 1 GB and then run the build process.
+If necessary run
+each pip install as a separate step in `api/Dockerfile` to take advantage of the
+Docker layers, lest the process gets killed and you have to start over.

+I would recommend running the build process in the background, inside tmux for
+example.
+Once the build is complete, `up` shouldn't take much time.
+Take a nap
-nap or grab a coffee.
+or grab a coffee.
 Or maybe even go to sleep, and check back next morning!
-Then run the compose up command.